Bhartendu-Kumar/DIP/README.md

 Viola-Jones Detector is an object detection Algorithm (which was originally developed for detecting faces.
 We are trying to increase (possibly ::exclamation:)  the detection efficiency by applying some pre-processing to images.
-Thus our **GOAL** is to study the impact of difference pre-processing algos to the viola jones detector.
+Thus our **GOAL** is to study the impact of different pre-processing algos to the viola jones detector, see the impact on detection.
+And present some algorithm that could improve viola jones.

 <p align="right">(<a href="#top">back to top</a>)</p>